Scurvide/twinbase-dlt/README.md

 Forks can be used as well and might make updating easier, but their use has not been properly tested.

 ## Store hashes of twin documents to an Ethereum distributed ledger
 Hashes of twin documents (`index.json`) can be stored to a DLT (distributed ledger technology) for later verification of the integrity of the document.
+Hashes may be stored to a DLT with GitHub Actions.

-Hashes may be stored to a DLT automatically with GitHub Actions.
-For the Action to work you need to first define following information related to the DLT used:
+To make the DLT functionality work, you need to define following information:
 - `DLT_TYPE`
-  - DLT name, for example `Ethereum Sepolia Testnet`.
+  - Name of DLT, for example `Ethereum Sepolia Testnet`.
 This is used to sufficiently describe the DLT that is being used so that it can be found by a human verifying the document later.
 - `DLT_HTTP_NODE`
   - DLT HTTP endpoint.
 You can create one at various node providers for free, for example, [Infura](https://www.infura.io/).
 - `DLT_PRIVATE_KEY`